philosowaffle/peloton-to-garmin/docs/configuration/json.md

   }
 ```

-⚠️ Your username and password for Peloton and Garmin Connect are stored in clear text, which is **is not secure**.
+⚠️ Your username and password for Peloton and Garmin Connect are stored in clear text, which **is not secure**.
 Please be aware of the risks. ⚠️

 | Field      | Required | Default | Description |
 |:-----------|:---------|:--------|:------------|